5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 2. Planning your winter training camp

 Planning out your training camp with location and routes is crucial.
 A common problem is underestimating elevation gain and routes.
 Therefore, your rides become too long and strenuous.
-Furthermore, you accumulate far more stress than your used to.
+Furthermore, you accumulate far more stress than you used to.
 For a week or more!
 So, you likely feel weak or even sick, when arriving at home in colder surroundings.

-This is done easy with the route planner from komoot.
-Among benefits you can adjust the route for your current fitness level.
-Afterwards Komoot suggests the length of the route and its level of difficulty.
+This is done easily with the route planner from Komoot.
+Among the benefits, you can adjust the route for your current fitness level.
+Afterward, Komoot suggests the length of the route and its level of difficulty.
 Komoot does great work with this tool, so it’s quite reliable.
+Another great thing is the Komoot community.
+Therefore, routes are full of insider tips and hot spots of other cyclists already ridden where you’re heading.

 Firstly, it’s important to bring in structure and define clear goals for each training session.
 Consequently, you want to avoid “junk miles”.
+I don’t mean neglecting the important low-intensity riding.
+Unquestionably you want and need these days during your training camp.

 As you can see designing your winter training camp rich in variety and high in effectiveness requires careful planning.
 But in this way, you’re training camp is executed purposefully to reach your goals.
-So, the problem is how do you find the right location for yourself with great weather, flat route options and amazing roads and scenery?

 Here’s the solution: